ooc-lang/ooc-lang.org/content/community.md

 ## Discussion Groups

 ooc has a [discussion group][group] hosted at Google Groups.
-It is the best place to ask for support.
+There probably is no better place to ask for help if you’re having trouble.

 [group]: https://groups.google.com/group/ooc-lang